A path to precision cosmology: synergy between four promising late-universe cosmological probes: Methodology

-We simulate the measurement of 21\,cm\,IM power spectrum and calculate the Fisher matrix for $\{p\}$ in each redshift bin.
+We simulate the measurement of 21\,cm\,IM power spectrum and calculate the Fisher matrix for $\boldsymbol{p}$ in each redshift bin.
 The bin width is 0.1, and there are 17 bins in total.
-Note that we marginalize $[b_{\textsc{H\,i}}\sigma_8](z)$ and $\sigma_{\rm NL}$, and only use the Fisher matrix for $\{D_{\rm A}(z), H(z), [f\sigma_8](z)\}$ to constrain cosmological parameters.
-The $\chi^2$ function of 21\,cm\,IM is then given by
+Note that we marginalize $[b_{\textsc{H\,i}}\sigma_8](z)$ and $\sigma_{\rm NL}$, and construct the inverse covariance matrix for $\{D_{\rm A}(z), H(z), [f\sigma_8](z)\}$ (which equals to the Fisher matrix) for the next step of cosmological parameter estimation.
+As mentioned earlier, we use MCMC to give constraints on cosmological parameters $\boldsymbol{\xi}$.
+The $\chi^2$ function for a redshift bin is given by

 where